 Women with Rh activated antibodies are said to be Rh sensitized and once these antibodies are activated , they can never be deactivated until the woman dies.
 Rh induced antibodies are activated in a Rh- woman by child birth, abortion, miscarriage and ectopic pregnancy.

-If a Rh– woman commits an abortion for a Rh+ man and the antibodies are activated in her system, the woman might find it difficult to have a baby except if she later marries another man with with the same Rh–.
+If a Rh– woman commits an abortion for a Rh+ man and the antibodies are activated in her system, the woman might find it difficult to keep pregnancy thereafter.
 She could however be lucky to give birth to Rh– child with Rh+ husband.
 There wouldn’t be any problem in this case.
 The possibility of a Rh– woman finding a Rh– man is slim as about 85% of human beings are Rh+.
-This is a warning to our young girls who commits abortions all in the name of boyfriend-girlfriend relationships.

-If you’re a woman with Rh– and your fiance is Rh+, and you haven’t committed abortion for him and you don’t want to leave him, then, you need to take note of the following:
+If you’re a woman with Rh– and your fiance is Rh+, you need to take note of the following:

-In order to prevent the activation of the antibodies, doctors would give women in this category an injection called Rhogam during and after pregnancy to prevent spontaneous abortion due to Rhesus factor incompatibility.
+In order to prevent the activation of the antibodies or neutralise their adverse effects, doctors would give women in this category an injection called Rhogam during and after pregnancy to prevent spontaneous abortion due to Rhesus factor incompatibility.
 The injection is normally administered 28 weeks into pregnancy, 72 hours after delivery, after ectopic pregnancy, miscarriage or abortion.
-If the injection is not administered and the antibodies are activated, they would never be deactivated again!

 In many African cultures up till today, women who are so unfortunate to find themselves having serial spontaneous abortions due to Rhesus factor incompatibility are considered witches by some of their people.
 Some of the women would accuse their in-laws of being behind their predicament.